NexPlayer/Android-SDK/advanced.md

 ### NexVideoView.OnSeekCompleteListener Interface Reference

-The application must implement this interface in order to receive events fromNexVideoViewwhenseekis successful.
+The application must implement this interface in order to receive events from NexVideoView when seek is successful.

 > **Warning** These callbacks may occur in any thread, not necessarily the main application thread.
 In some cases, it may not be safe to call UI-related functions from within IListener callbacks.
 The safest way to update the UI is to use android.os.Handler to post an event back to the main application thread.